-- ▼ Successful match.
-The SAR and ISIR won't have a comment if the match is successful, but there a match flag will indicate that the student's status was confirmed.
-Once all four Social Security match elements (SSN, citizenship, name, date of birth) have been confirmed, the SSA Citizenship Flag will be carried forward to the next year's Renewal Application and the match will not need to be performed again in subsequent years (unless the student changes any of the match elements on a later application). - ▼ Data doesn't match.
+▼ Successful match.
+The SAR and ISIR won't have a comment if the match is successful, but a match flag will indicate that the student's status was confirmed.

+▼ Data doesn't match.
 If the student's SSN, name, or date of birth, doesn't match Social Security records, the citizenship status can't be confirmed.
 A comment to this effect will be printed on the output document.
 The student should make the necessary corrections to the SSN, name, or date of birth (see Chapter 4 for a discussion of SSN match problems).
 When the corrections are sent to the CPS, the CPS performs the match again, and you should check the new results to see if the match confirmed the student's citizenship status.